Buddhism and violence: Thailand

-In the 1900s, the outbreak of World War 1 impacted then King of Siam, King Rama VI.
+In the 1900s, the outbreak of World War I impacted then King of Siam, King Rama VI.
 Rama VI had studied and trained with the military in London, and thus felt it necessary to show his support for the allied forces.
 Thailand would not have been affected by the fighting in the West, nevertheless, Siam sent a voluntary cohort of 1,200 troops.
 Although they arrived too late to participate in the fighting, Rama VI received critical feedback from Abbot Phra Thep Moli Sirichantoe.

 The Abbot's critique of Rama VI's decision - published in a book criticizing military knowledge as "evil", was likewise counter-critiqued by the Supreme Patriarch (at the time, Rama VI's uncle).
 The Supreme Patriarch brought attention to the concept of sacrifice in Buddhist teachings, and thus likened it to the sacrifice soldiers must make in defense of their homeland.
 In so doing, he used the teachings of Buddha to justify the violence thought necessary to protect a nation or culture in times of war, and the need to prepare for war in times of peace.